npr99/intersect-community-data/pyncoda/CommunitySourceData/nces_ed_gov/ReadMe.md

 may adjust individual school boundaries to help balance the physical capacity of local schools with changes in the local school-age population."
 (Geverdt, 2018d p.
 1)

+## Select NCES data for a single county
+The point data files all have a County FIPS code variable (`CNTY15` for the 2015-2016 school year).
+This variable can be used to select data for a single county.
+The School Attendance Boundary file does not have a county fips code variable.
+But it does have a unique id for each school `ncessch`.
+The variable `ncessch` is also in the public school list.

+>"SABS relies on standard CCD IDs to uniquely identify schools (NCESSCH) and school districts (LEAID).
+This allows the SABS data to be linked across a broad range of institutional data that include the CCD ID.
+In a few rare cases, districts provided boundaries for schools that did not contain a corresponding CCD school ID.
+These schools were assigned with a temporary ID by concatenating the LEAID with a fixed string of ‘9999’ and a final single digit that was automatically incremented if more than one instance occurred."
+(Geverdt, 2018d p.
+7)

 ## Literature Review of Data Uses Examples

 [Michell Stanley]